 In the Music app on your Mac, check the following if Music doesn’t recognise audio CDs or if you’re having trouble importing songs:

 If error correction is turned on, it can take longer to import CDs.
-Choose Music > Preferences, click Files, then click Import Settings.
+Choose Music > Settings, click Files, then click Import Settings.
 If the “Use error correction when reading Audio CDs” tickbox isn’t selected, select it.
 If it’s already selected, deselect it.

 If you have more than one CD or DVD drive, try using Music with each drive.